 The beginning of a newly qualified practitioner's career can be a challenging time and their initial experiences can shape how they develop in their career.
-To ensure the best possible start for newly qualified nurses, nursing associates, midwives and allied health professionals, a quality preceptorship programme is essential.
+A quality preceptorship programme is essential to ensure the best possible start for newly qualified nurses, nursing associates, midwives and allied health professionals.

-A preceptorship should be a structured period of transition for the newly qualified nurse, nursing associate, midwife or allied health professional when they start employment in the NHS.
-During this time, they should be supported by an experienced practitioner (a preceptor), to develop their confidence as an independent professional, and to refine their skills, values and behaviours.
-Having expert support, and learning from best practice in dedicated time gives a foundation for lifelong learning and allows them to provide effective patient-centred care confidently.
+A preceptorship should be a structured period for newly qualified nurses, nursing associates, midwives or allied health professionals when they start employment in the NHS.
+During this time, they should be supported by an experienced practitioner, and a preceptor, to develop their confidence as an independent professional, and to refine their skills, values and behaviours.
+Having expert support and learning from best practice in dedicated time gives a foundation for lifelong learning and allows them to provide effective patient-centred care confidently.

 Benefits of a preceptorship

 It is recognised that where preceptorship is well embedded as part of the organisational culture, there are significant benefits for the newly qualified staff, teams, patients and the organisation itself in terms of retention, recruitment and staff engagement.
 Investing in a preceptorship programme can deliver a variety of benefits for the preceptee and employer, such as:

 - enhanced patient care and experience

 - improved recruitment and retention

 - reduced sickness absence

 - more confident and skilled staff